when reality becomes unreal

 A simple experience

-We don’t know much about the unheard of.
+We don’t know much regarding the unheard of.
 But we assumed that it would be quite easy to induce it in the laboratory.
 When you ask someone to repeat something many times, it often loses meaning and becomes confusing.

 It is on this basis that we carried out our research on the never-seen-before.
 In a first experiment, 94 undergraduate students were given the task of writing the same word several times.
 They did this with twelve different words that ranged from the most mundane, like “door”, to less common ones, like “sword” (an unusual term for lawn).

 We told participants that they had to copy the word as quickly as possible and that they were allowed to stop.
 We gave them some reasons why they might take a break, such as feeling weird, bored, or having a sore hand.
-The most common reason given was feeling like things were getting strange, and about 70% of participants stopped at least once because they felt something akin to “never before.”
-This usually happened after a minute (33 repetitions) – and especially for familiar words.
+The most common reason given was feeling like things were getting strange, and regarding 70% of participants stopped at least once because they felt something akin to “never before.”
+This usually happened following a minute (33 repetitions) – and especially for familiar words.

 In a second experiment, we only used the word “the”, believing that it was the most common word in the English language.
-This time, 55% of people stopped writing for reasons that met our definition of never-before-seen (after 27 repetitions on average).
+This time, 55% of people stopped writing for reasons that met our definition of never-before-seen (following 27 repetitions on average).

 Here’s how participants described their experience: “They lose their senses the more you look at them,” “I feel like I’m losing control of my hand,” and, our favorite, “It doesn’t feel right, It’s almost as if it wasn’t a word but someone had tricked me into thinking it was.”